 Karma is as a direct product of the AngularJS team’s struggles to test their own framework features with existing tools.
 Therefore, you can understand why both Karma and Jasmine are perfect for working with AngularJS.

 Now let’s dive deeper with an overview of Karma and Jasmine’s main features and utilities:

 Highly configurable- Installation and configurations are simple and can be done quickly.
-Also, Karma integrates with popular continuous integration packages (Jenkins, Travis, and Semaphore) and has an excellent plugin support.
+Also, Karma integrates with popular continuous integration packages (Jenkins CI server, Travis, and Semaphore) and has an excellent plugin support.

 Cross device and cross platform- Have those tests executed not only in the browsers of your choice, but also on the platform of your choice (desktop, phone, tablet and even a PS3 like the YouTube team.)

 Additional useful Karma Plugins– Karma offers a vast list of helpful plugins created by other users constantly, and the option to customize your own.
 But some, are extra helpful to supercharge your tests, especially with AngularJS:

 |Test Coverage||Reports how much of your code has been tested|

 |NG-HTML2JS||For unit testing directives that use the templateUrl setting or routes, it allows converting HTML files to JS files.
 Otherwise, running the tests might end up in this error: “Unexpected request: GET partials/directive.html No more request expected”|